v0xat/nft-bridge/README.md

 # NFT Bridge

 *This is a training project, you should not use any of it's code in production because it's not properly audited and tested.*

+### Description

 This project implements an NFT bridge between EVM compatible networks.
 Main idea of this bridge is to preallocate item ids for each network, so we can mint items on